Calgary residents vote on Canada's 2026 Olympic bid

 Thirty years after hosting the 1988 winter sports spectacular, when the likes of British ski-jumper Eddie "The Eagle" Edwards and Jamaica's bobsled team entered Olympic lore, Calgary is hoping to host the event once more.

-But bid officials are facing an uphill battle convincing Calgary's 1.24 million residents that the city should foot a Can$390 million (US$295 million) chunk of the bill for hosting the event.
+But bid officials are facing an uphill battle convincing Calgary's 1.24 million residents that the city should foot a Can$390 million ($295 million US) chunk of the bill for hosting the event.

 Speaking for the "Yes" side, Calgary 2026 bid chief executive Mary Moran told CBC Radio it would be a tremendous boost for the city.